-Please be advised in order to keep our systems up to date and to carry out essential/routine maintenance, there will be a scheduled downtime across our network on 26 Apr 2024, between the hours of 8:00 pm BST to 8:45 pm BST, and you will be unable to access your debit card.
+Scheduled maintenance: Please be advised, there will be a scheduled maintenance on 22 Nov 2024, between the hours of 09:00 PM GMT to 09:45 PM GMT, and you will be unable to do any debit card transactions during this period.
 We are sorry if this affects you.
 You may use the services once they are up.

 btn-close